Talk to an Advanced Directive Lawyer

 - Health instructions the agent should take after a physician determines you no longer have the capacity to make your health care decision regarding day-to-day living or in an end-stage medical event.

-Our estate attorneys can make sure your advanced healthcare directive delivers the outcome you want.
+Our advanced directive lawyers can ensure your healthcare directive delivers the desired outcome.
 We've assembled a list of common questions regarding advanced healthcare directives in Pennsylvania.

 - Spouse (unless a divorce action is pending)